LGBTIQ support for primary care

-This learning program is designed to help general practitioners, practice nurses and medical students to become familiar with and sensitive to diverse terminology, experiences, health issues, standards and referral pathways with respect to trans, gender-diverse and non-binary (TGDNB) clients.
+This training module is designed to help GPs, practice nurses and medical students to become familiar with and sensitive to diverse terminology, experiences, health issues, standards and referral pathways with respect to trans, gender-diverse and non-binary (TGDNB) clients.

 The overarching purpose of the program, the first of its kind in Australia, is to promote more inclusive and responsive services for TGDNB people in primary health care settings.

-- to create an affirming and inclusive environment for TGDNB patients attending general practice and community care
+- create an affirming and inclusive environment for TGDNB patients attending general practice and community care

-- to understand diversity and the terminology used by TGDNB people
+- understand the diversity of and terminology used by TGDNB people

-- to become familiar with the current standards of care for TGDNB patients, including eligibility, assessment and referral pathways for gender transition (affirmation) therapies
+- become familiar with the standards of care for TGDNB patients, including eligibility, assessment and referral pathways for gender transition (affirmation) therapies

-- to be aware of the key issues in hormone management and surgical options for gender affirmation
+- be aware of the key issues in hormone management and surgical options for gender affirmation

-- to be competent in providing care for common psychosocial issues among TGDNB patients.
+- be competent in providing care for common psychosocial issues among TGDNB patients.

-The full module takes approximately two hours to complete, covers a range of areas, and incorporates a variety of activities and visual content.
+The full module takes approximately 2 hours to complete, covers a range of areas, and incorporates a variety of activities and visual content.

-- be familiar with diversity and terminology used among TGDNB people
+- be familiar with the diversity of and terminology used by TGDNB people

-- be aware of the criteria for gender affirmation care in the current standards of care for TGDNB adults, children and adolescents
+- be aware of the gender affirmation care criteria in the current standards of care for TGDNB adults, children and adolescents

 - be familiar with the various roles of mental health care providers for TGDNB clients before, during and after gender affirmation

-- apply the known psychosocial influences on TGDNB clients’ mental health to your counselling practice with this population
+- apply known psychosocial influences on TGDNB clients’ mental health to their counselling practice with this population

 - understand the needs of families in supporting their child or young person through gender affirmation.